 - It isn’t very expensive.
 Easily found on special needs sites, it is affordable and durable.

 - Get two: now you have a chair and table set!
-Or use them as a larger table or a surface for your child to cruise around to practice walking.
+Or use them pushed together as a larger table or a stable surface for your child to cruise around to practice walking.
 That texture will help them maintain their grip.
 The chairs can stack for storage, but you really will be using them all the time.
+You won’t be storing them.

 - It has two seat heights.
-When your child is younger, use the lower seat with a higher back and sides for support and safety.
+Look at the photos above: when your child is younger, use the lower seat with a higher back and sides for support and safety.
 When your child gets taller, use the other side for a slightly higher seat with less back support.

 Your child may be too small or too large for a cube chair.
 Kids who were born prematurely often remain smaller and shorter for the first years, and a child needs to be at least 28-30 inches tall (71-76 cm) to sit well in a cube chair without padding.